Mary Surratt: Arrest and incarceration

 Federal soldiers visited the Surratt boarding house again late on the evening of April 17.
 John Jr. could not be found, but after a search of the house, the agents found in Mary's room a picture of Booth, hidden behind another photograph, pictures of Confederate leaders including Jefferson Davis, a pistol, a mold for making bullets, and percussion caps.
 As Mary was being arrested for conspiracy to assassinate Lincoln, Powell appeared at her door in disguise.
 Although Surratt denied knowing him, Powell claimed that he was a laborer hired by Surratt to dig a ditch the next morning.
 The discrepancy and Powell's remarkably well-dressed and -groomed appearance, quite unlike a ditch-digger, prompted his arrest.
 He was later identified as the man who had attempted to assassinate Secretary of State William Seward.

 After her arrest, she was held at an annex to the Old Capitol Prison before being transferred to the Washington Arsenal on April 30.
 Two armed guards stood before the door to her cell from the beginning of her imprisonment until her death.
 Her cell, while airy and larger than the others, was sparsely furnished, with a straw mattress, table, wash basin, chair, and a bucket.
 Food was served four times a day, always of bread; salt pork, beef, or beef soup; and coffee or water.
-The other arrested conspirators had their heads enclosed in a padded canvas bag to prevent a suicide attempt.
+The other arrested conspirators each had their heads enclosed in a padded canvas bag to prevent a suicide attempt.
 Sources disagree as to whether Surratt was also forced to wear it.
 Although the others wore iron manacles on their feet and ankles, she was not manacled.
 (Rumors to the contrary were raised by reporters at the trial who could not see her or "heard" the clank of chains about her feet.
 The rumors were repeatedly investigated and denied.)
 She began to suffer menstrual bleeding and became weak during her detention.
 She was given a rocking chair and allowed visits from her daughter, Anna.
 She and Powell received the most attention from the press.
 The Northern press was also highly critical of her, claiming that she had a "criminal face" due to her small mouth and dark eyes.

 John Surratt Jr. was in Elmira at the time of the assassination, delivering messages on behalf of a Confederate general.
 After learning of Lincoln's death, he fled to Montreal, Quebec, Canada.